 For this funding opportunity respite is defined as the following:

 Respite refers to short-term, temporary care provided to children/youth, ages 0-21, diagnosed with serious emotional or behavioral challenges so that their families/caregivers can take a break from the daily routine of caregiving.
 Respite can be delivered in the family’s/caregiver’s home or out in the community.
 Respite services can vary from a few hours for a single day to a full week or may involve overnight care for a limited period of time.

 Respite care may be an essential part of the overall support that families/caregivers need to sustain and care for their child or children.
 Respite care should be responsive to the individual family/caregiver needs.

 - In-home services by a county approved respite caregiver or licensed provider.

-- Summer camp (up to 1 week of non-MA funded per fiscal year) – Overnight or day camps.
+- Respite Camp, following Commonwealth recommendations related to social distancing and safety standards. (up to 1 week of non-MA funded per fiscal year) – Overnight or day camps.

 - Hours spent by a county approved respite caregiver or licensed provider providing respite care in community settings (i.e., playgrounds, amusement parks, local parks, and libraries.)

 - Out of home services through a county approved caregiver or licensed provider.